Knowbler-Salesforce: Configuration in Knowbler

 Knowbler uses a password management system to simplify authorization.
 The system stores the passwords linked to your Salesforce orgs.
 It's recommended to store the passwords first.
 The alternative is to take a detour during configuration.

-7. A pop-up appears.
-If you aren't already logged into Salesforce in a new tab, you will be asked to log in.
+A pop-up is displayed.
+If you aren't already logged into Salesforce in another tab, you will be asked to log in.
 Log into your org and allow SearchUnify to connect with the org.

-8. After successful linking, a "Connection Successful" message greets you.
+After successful linking, a "Connection Succeeded" message is displayed.
 Click Next.

 You can now view the saved Connection in Added Connections.